-These products support our test process very well and offer a good free alternative to development teams.
-But they lack the flexibility, power and finesse of our top choice, and didn't provide the exports we were looking for.
+These products support our test process and offer a good alternative to development teams.
+But they lack the flexibility, power and finesse of our top choices, and didn't provide the reports we were looking for.

-Mural.ly fully supports our process as part of a larger, deluxe visual management platform.
-It's neither free nor lightweight, but would be an excellent choice for designers and marketers who can benefit from visual collaboration both during and outside of meetings.
+Mural.ly and iObeya fully support our process as part of a larger, deluxe visual management platform.
+Neither platform is free nor lightweight, but both can be an excellent choice for teams who benefit from visual collaboration both during and outside of meetings.

 The Full List: Details & Screenshots for all 27 Tools